segment-integrations/analytics-swift-engage/README.md

 //an extension for logic for displaying different notification types: extension AppDelegate {

-  //Handle the notification bacsed on the `tapAction` func handleNotificiation(notification: [AnyHashable: Any], shouldAsk: Bool) {
+  //Handle the notification based on the `tapAction` func handleNotificiation(notification: [AnyHashable: Any], shouldAsk: Bool) {
     if let aps = notification["aps"] as?
 NSDictionary {
       if let tapAction = aps["category"] as?
 String {